-The state of Texas is known for its vast array of hunting terrain and landscapes.
+The state of Texas is known for its vast array of hunting terrain, species, and landscapes.
 Whether you’re deer hunting in the hill country, dove hunting in a patch of sunflowers, or stalking a turkey in the East Texas pine-covered woods, the Lone Star State has the perfect hunting opportunity for you.
-Browse our hunting leases to find the hunt that suits you best.
+The state draws the attention of a large number of hunters each year thanks to the trophy bucks and large populations of waterfowl, dove, and turkey that can be targeted.
+Leasing a property in Texas will raise the bar for any hunter looking for some epic opportunities.
+Browse our hunting leases to find the property that suits your needs best.

 Texas Hunting Land for Lease by Owner: